MakeSchool-Tutorials/Game-Design-Documents/P01-Your-own-design-doc/content.md

 ---
 title: "Game Design Documents"
-slug: game-design-documents
+slug: your-own-design-document
 ---

-A _Game Design Document_ (GDD) is meant to detail the objective, mechanics, level design, technical requirements, and development milestones for your game.
-It is a _living document_.
-You should be consistently updating your design document throughout development.
-If you are not updating your design document at least twice a week, then you are falling behind!

-Having a completed design document makes it much easier to visualize your progress throughout development and keep track of what you have accomplished.
-It will help you make the correct decisions if you need to cut features because you are behind schedule or add features because you are ahead of schedule.
-Whenever you decide to change some aspect of your game's design or development schedule, make sure to update your design document!

-# Your first Game Design Document

-To get started, we will be writing a Game Design Document for one of the tutorial games!
+Now that you have some practice, let's write a Game Design Document for your own tutorial games!

 > [action]
-> Choose one of the tutorial games you have completed -- as a reminder, they are:
->
-1. Hoppy Bunny (Flappy Bird)
-1. Conway's Game of Life
-1. Peeved Penguins (Angry Birds)
-1. Sushi Neko (Timberman)
->
-Try and choose a game similar to the one you want to make yourself!
-If you want to make a physics-based runner, choose Hoppy Bunny.
-If you want to make a grid-based game/puzzler, choose Conway's Game of Life.
-Choose Peeved Penguins if you want to make a physics puzzler and choose Sushi Neko if you want to make a reaction-based (physics-free) infinite runner.
->
-> Log into [GitHub](http://github.com) and create a new repository titled after the demo game.
-You can use your completed game repository if you have been using git/SourceTree/GitHub already!
+> Log into [GitHub](http://github.com) and create a new repository for your own game.
+You can use a previous repository if you've gotten started already!
 >
 > When viewing the new repository, there will be a link in the top bar that says "Wiki".
 Click on that and create a new page titled "Game Design Document"
 >